 Rendering was misleading between Sketch and the browsers.
 To address this everything was pulled into a project called BlueSky that represented the design system as an end product.
 All of our commonly used components could be seen rendered on a page.
-Ultimately, the Sketch file is a means to an end but the code rendering in the browser is the real end product, the moment of truth.

 Teams within the business who own digital experiences in other places in the company structure (apart from the enterprise product lines) already kept a digital style guide as they were trying to address problems we were addressing.
 But, it was unclear how much they knew about the UX CoE and if there was a working relationship.
 We were solving the picture with a 30,000 foot perspective vs their 1,000-foot perspective.
 There was communication that had to occur to paint a picture of what the design system included outside of a Sketch file, style guide, etc. and why it was different from their “static” document.

 I used Azure to manage updating the team when each component was complete or in progress.
 There were also story points associated to gauge the importance of task prioritization.
 In the comments field, I could leave development a note to where they could find the components in both the Sketch file as well as the Invision Inspect view for code or asset access.

 Design systems are a living, breathing product all on its own.
 Maintenance and further build out never ends as best practices, patterns, and even brand treatments may change over time.
 And it is essential to collaborate and help contribute to its growth by preventing a siloed design model.